AntoineDao/k8s-cluster-management/01-digital-ocean-cluster/README.md

 `kubectl`. `kubectl` is a command-line tool to deploy and manage applications on Kubernetes.
 You can install `kubectl` by following the instructions [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl).

-Now enter the folder where the config file is created and run `grep -e name:.* -m 1 config`.
+Now enter the folder where the config file is created and run `grep name -m 1 config`.

 You will notice the kubectl context will not be called `ladybug` but `do-lon1-ladybug` or something like `do-<region name>-ladybug`.
 Switch to this context by running